 Google Maps is great for getting from A to B by car.
-But it is not useful when it comes to the orientation away from roads – in forests, on mountains or in nature parks, there are only large gray areas.
+But it is not useful when it comes to the orientation away from roads – in forests, on mountains, or in nature parks, there are only large gray areas.

-While Google Maps (see image on the right) is created by a company, there are tens of thousands of volunteers at OpenStreetMap (OSM, above on the left) who are creating and continously updating map data.
-The quality of OSM’s data maps is – especially in Central Europe – much better and there are details that you can not find at Google (hiking trails, forest roads or even footpaths).
+While Google Maps (see image on the right) is created by a company, there are tens of thousands of volunteers at OpenStreetMap (OSM, above on the left) who are creating and continuously updating map data.
+The quality of OSM's data maps is – especially in Central Europe – much better and there are details that you can not find at Google (hiking trails, forest roads or even footpaths).

 Our map provider has been Mapbox since xamoom 10.
 This allows us to display maps in different styles (outdoor, road, etc.).
-Mapbox is very developer friendly, and we will bring many more map features.
+Mapbox is very developer-friendly, and we will bring many more map features.